haskell/criterion/www/tutorial.md

 * Keep an eye out for completely bogus numbers, as in the case of `-fno-full-laziness` above.

+* When you need trustworthy results from a benchmark suite, run each measurement as a separate invocation of your program.
+When you run a number of benchmarks during a single program invocation, you will sometimes see them interfere with each other.

 ## How to sniff out bogus results